ardilamorin/ardilamorin.github.io/_posts/2023-01-30-taking-a-brake-and-finding-balance.md

 ---
 ![Balance]({{site.baseurl}}/images/balance.jpg)*Finding balance*

+I’m currently on a break from my job.
+Four weeks away after dedicating my full attention to, what we sometimes say but don’t practice, what’s most important to me: my family.

 This break has allowed me to grasp perspective when it comes to how I manage my time.
 I often have prioritized work over other parts of my life.
 Sometimes with the feeling of chasing the next step, a salary bump, a better title.
 With a feeling of work expanding into other parts of life, squeezing time out of other important areas.

 I have met a few people that are able to find that balance, to fully thrive without compromising their passions, friendships and health.
 I have noticed a few traits in them: